Don't wait until an injury crops up, swim smart, prevention is as always better than cure.

 I didn't think you could get injured swimming?

 First off, swim injuries are rare, much more so than in running as an example.
 Don't let injuries put you off.
-Swimming is often
+Swimming is often used as a component of rehabiliation programs for injuries from other sports.

 What type of injuries can occur?